scanton/connectopus/README.md

 ## Project Status

 This project is in active development.
-While there is some utility in this tool at the moment, it is still very pre-alpha.
+Core features are still being implemented.
+Code management via SFTP now works.
+SQL specific data sync is not fully implemented.

 ## Installation Instructions